chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /carenets/{CARENET_ID}/apps/

-   List Apps within a given carenet
+   List Apps within a given carenet.

    :shortname: carenet_apps_list
    :accesscontrol: A principal in the carenet, in full control of the carenet's record, or any admin app.